 At this stage, teachers may again ask for help from an instructional leader in an area they selected for growth.
 For instance, a fourth-grade teacher who is having difficulty matching models to instruction, might benefit from watching the series of six ORIGO One videos about fraction models.
 The first one is shown below.

 If a teacher asks for help in finding appropriate methods for promoting fluency in multiplication the leader might direct the teacher to this webinar.

 Leaders who are training or coaching can make the process more powerful by using a similar tool for feedback after walkthroughs or other observations.
 This tool may also be utilized by a growth-partner, another teacher who teams with a colleague to observe and offer feedback.

 During post-observation conversations, leaders and peers will discuss similarities and differences in the teacher’s self-reflection from their recording, and the observer’s reflection from the walkthrough.
 They will also want to talk about any other elements that may be affecting instruction as well as any changes needed in the teacher’s goals.
 Using the tool below will help focus the conversations.

 Administrator Conversations for Math Lesson Follow-Up

 Ideally this process will be repeated multiple times during the year.
 Teachers will record themselves and self-reflect.
-Leaders and/or professional partners will perform walkthroughs or other observations and offer feedback.
+Leaders who are training or coaching and/or professional partners will perform walkthroughs or other observations and offer feedback.